samervin/python-web-server/resume/resume.md

 I graduated from the University of Nebraska-Lincoln with a bachelor's degree in computer science in May 2016, with minors in math and physics.

-- My favorite class was a hands-on cryptography class with some really creative assignments.
+- My favorite class was cryptography, which had some really creative assignments.
 We were once given an enormous database of hashed passwords and told to use any available method to decrypt them.
 My final presentation was a working demonstration of an insecurity in Bluetooth LE, based on [research by Mike Ryan](https://www.usenix.org/conference/woot13/workshop-program/presentation/ryan).
 - I was an officer of the UNL Soap Carving Club for two years.
 Yep, that's exactly what you think it is: carving bars of soap with pocketknives, toothpicks, spoons, or your fingernails.
 It's relaxing.

 I program a bit in my spare time.
 Have you seen the source code for [this very website](https://github.com/samervin/python-web-server)?
 I'm also technically a [contributor to VS Code](https://github.com/Microsoft/vscode/pull/41763).

-I'm also a big fan of computer games (lately Downwell and Yoku's Island Express), board games (lately Santorini and Roll Player), and sports (Nebraska volleyball and football).
+I'm also a big fan of computer games (lately Wargroove and Baba Is You), board games (lately Everdell and Potion Explosion), and sports (Nebraska volleyball and football).